 In this paper, we proposed three synthetic flow-based network traffic generators which are based on Improved Wasserstein GANs (WGAN-GP) [12] using the two time scale update rule from [13].
-Our generators are initialized with flow-based network traffic and then generate new synthetic flow-based network traffic.
-In contrast to previous high-level generators, our GAN-based approaches

-- learn all internal dependencies between attributes inherently and no additional knowledge has to be modeled.
+Our generators are initialized with real network traffic and then generate new flow-based network traffic.
+In contrast to previous high-level generators, our GAN-based approaches learn all internal dependencies between attributes inherently and no additional knowledge has to be modeled.
 Flow-based network traffic consists of heterogeneous data, but GANs can only process continuous input data.
 To overcome this challenge, we proposed three different methods to handle flow-based network data.
-In the first approach N-WGAN-GP, we interpreted IP addresses - and ports as continuous input values and normalized numeric attributes like bytes and packets to the interval [0, 1].
+In the first approach N-WGAN-GP, we interpreted IP addresses and ports as continuous input values and normalized numeric attributes like bytes and packets to the interval [0,1].
 In the second approach B-WGAN-GP, we created binary attributes from categorical and numerical attributes.
 For instance, we converted ports to their 16-bit binary representation and extracted 16 binary attributes.
-B-WGAN-GP is able to maintain more information (e.g. - subnet information of IP addresses) from the categorical input data.
+B-WGAN-GP is able to maintain more information (e.g. subnet information of IP addresses) from the categorical input data.
 The third approach E-WGAN-GP learns meaningful continuous representations of categorical attributes like IP addresses using IP2Vec [11].
 The preprocessing of E-WGAN-GP is inspired from the text mining domain which also has to deal with non-continuous input values.
-Then, we generated new flow-based network - traffic based on the CIDDS-001 data set [14] in an experimental evaluation.
+Then, we generated new flow-based network traffic based on the CIDDS- on 001 data set [14] in an experimental evaluation.
 Our experiments indicate that especially E-WGAN-GP is able to generate realistic data which achieves good evaluation results.
 B-WGAN-GP achieves similarly good results and is able to create new (unseen) values in contrast to E-WGAN-GP.
 The quality of network data generated by N-WGAN-GP is less convincing, which indicates that straight forward numeric transformation is not appropriate.

 Our research indicates that GANs are well suited for generating flow-based network traffic.
-We plan to extend our approach in order to generate sequences of flows instead of individual flows.
-Therefore, we want to evaluate further network structures (e.g. LSTMs or CNN) which are able to learn temporal relationships of flow sequences.
+We plan to extend our approach in order to generate sequences of flows instead of single flows.
 In addition, we want to work on the development of further evaluation methods.

-Acknowledgments
+700 Acknowledgments